Zolomon/Xmr-PDF-Editor/README.md

 Gtk# based PDF Editor for the Exameer project

 ## TODO:
+*  Add start-up dialog on first run, and save default directory in a properties file
 *  Make PDFs load asynchronously
 *  Fix better view of PDFs
 *  Holding shift during selection should connect the current selection